mainframe404/ansible-cuckoo/README.md

 **This is not production code yet.**

-This playbook was inspired by [ezetze's ansible-cuckoo](https://github.com/ezeteze/ansible-cuckoo) with changes to support Cuckoo Sandbox 2.0.
+This playbook was inspired by [ezetze's ansible-cuckoo](https://github.com/ezeteze/ansible-cuckoo) with changes to support Cuckoo Sandbox 2.0.6

-The playbook is tested on **Ubuntu 14.04 x64**.  **CentOS 7 w/ SELinux Enforcing** support coming soon.
+The playbook is tested on **Ubuntu 14.04 x64**.

 Currently uses Ansible playbook structure with two distinct roles:

--	**Cuckoo**: This role downloads cuckoo version 2.0-rc1 from official github repository and installs required dependencies.
+-	**Cuckoo**: This role downloads cuckoo version 2.0.6 from official github repository and installs required dependencies.
 -	**Virtualbox**: This role adds the official virtualbox ppa repository for Ubuntu and installs virtualbox.

 Additional roles being developed: